enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     (0).
 In other words, a value of 1 takes the A out of AMR.
 Default:
     1
 ``RefineBy`` (external)
-    This is the refinement factor between a grid and it's subgrid.
+    This is the refinement factor between a grid and its subgrid.
 For cosmology simulations, we have found a ratio of 2 to be most useful.
     Default: 4
 ``MaximumRefinementLevel`` (external)